damianhakert/damianhakert.github.io/source/jobs/business-development-team-lead/index.html.md

 ## Requirements

-* Work remotely from anywhere in the world (Curious to see what that looks like?
-Check out our <a href="https://about.gitlab.com/2015/04/08/the-remote-manifesto/" target="_blank">remote manifesto</a>!)
 * Excellent spoken and written English
 * Experience in sales, marketing, or customer service for a technical product - leadership experience is highly preferred.
 * Experience with CRM software (Salesforce preferred)